sedaselind/test-automation-portfolio/README.md

 # Portfolio
-A collection of test automation projects showcasing skills in UI, API, and CI/CD automation using various tools and frameworks.
+A collection of my test automation projects showcasing skills in UI, API, and CI/CD automation using various tools and frameworks.